aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 Applies to classes annotated with: `@Service`, `@Component`, `@Repository`, `@Controller`, `@Configuration`.

-Covered scenarios:

-- **Critical risk**: `static SimpleDateFormat`, `static Calendar` — thread-unsafe; concurrent formatting causes date corruption
-- **High risk**: `static HashMap`, `static ArrayList`, `static HashSet` — non-thread-safe collections used as shared global state, leading to data loss or exceptions under concurrency
+Covered scenarios include `static SimpleDateFormat` and `static Calendar` (thread-unsafe, concurrent formatting causes date corruption), as well as `static HashMap`, `static ArrayList`, `static HashSet` (non-thread-safe collections shared globally, leading to data loss or exceptions under concurrency).

-##### Conditional Null Dereference Detection (Enhanced in v4.2)
+##### Conditional Null Dereference Detection

-Powered by the **Semantic Analysis Engine v2** — a cross-method, multi-level tracking engine for null pointer risk detection.
-Unlike traditional rules that only check single statements or rely on annotations, the new engine can analyze whether a called method's return value may be null, and continuously track variable origins through multiple call chain levels to determine null-possible values.
+Powered by a **Semantic Analysis Engine** — a cross-method, multi-level tracking engine for null pointer risk detection.
+Unlike traditional rules that only check single statements or rely on annotations, the engine can analyze whether a called method's return value may be null, and continuously track variable origins through multiple call chain levels to determine null-possible values.

-**What's new in v4.2:**
+**Key capabilities:**

 - **Cross-method tracking**: Analyzes all return paths of called methods — even without annotations, the engine can determine if a return value can be null
 - **Container null-safety**: Understands Map, List, Queue null-safety patterns — recognizes paired guard checks and safe access patterns